|

 the summer before.
 The little summer village had probably been

-by Indians some ten years
+occupied by Indians some ten years

 before.
 Only a few old rusty iron cans were laying around among the old tent